EENI Global Business School

 Multimodal / Combined Transport

-6- Multimodal transport (5 ECTS)
+6- Multimodal Transport (5 ECTS)

-1. Introduction to the Multimodal / Combined Transport
+1. Introduction to Multimodal / Combined Transport

-2. Insurance and costs of the Multimodal Transport
+2. Insurance and costs of Multimodal Transport

 3. Intermodal Loading Units (ILU)